Particular/docs.particular.net/nservicebus/scalability-and-ha/scale-out.md

 When there is a need to go past the throughput of a single infrastructure queue or to address each instance separately, instance IDs can be specified for each deployment of the endpoint.
 In this case, in addition to the shared `Sales` queue, there will be two instance-specific queues used by the `Sales` endpoint.

 Some upstream endpoints might decide to still treat `Sales` as a single *thing* and depend on the logical routing only.
 These endpoints will continue to send their messages to the `Sales` queue.
-Others might include routing file:
+Others might use instance mapping files.

-snippet:Routing-FileBased-Broker

 In that case the sender will use round-robin distribution when sending commands (exactly like in case of MSMQ).
 It will, however, publish events to the shared queue (`Sales`).